yousefkhudair/FetchRewards/README.md

 # FetchRewards
 Fetch Rewards Interview Assessment

-* POST /createTransaction
+* POST /createTransaction : Saves a transaction to Transaction List
-* POST /spendPoints
+* POST /spendPoints : Process spend points
-* GET /pointsBalance
+* GET /pointsBalance : Provides a Map of all payers and points